-- Treat one another with dignity

-- Speak and behave courteously

-- Cooperate with others

-- Develop positive and respectful relationships and think about the effect on relationships before acting

-- Value the interests, ability and culture of others

-- Dress appropriately by complying with the school uniform or dress code

-- Take care with property
+- · Treat one another with dignity. - Communicate and behave courteously. - Act and work cooperatively with other students, teachers, and school staff. - Develop positive and respectful relationships. - Value the interests, ability and culture of others. - Respect the learning needs of other students. - Dress appropriately by wearing the agreed school uniform or dress code. - Take care with school property and the property of staff and other students.